Cleopatra-Enterprise/Strangler-Fig-Workshop/README.md

 ### Spring Cloud Gateway

+> [!NOTE]
-> Note that you are not required to use Spring Cloud Gateway in the workshop.
+> You are not required to use Spring Cloud Gateway in the workshop.
 It's just a suggestion for how you could route requests to the services.

 - [Spring Cloud Gateway documentation](https://docs.spring.io/spring-security/reference/)
 - [Spring Cloud Gateway tutorial, Baeldung](https://www.baeldung.com/spring-cloud-gateway)